-The three major causes of fire were kitchen-related with 17 incidents, 14 electrical related incidents and nine mechanical incidents.
-The number of arson incidents remained at two from the previous year.
-In both cases, residents were identified as being the perpetrator.
+The three major causes of fire were kitchen-related with 17 incidents, 14 laundry room/dryer related incidents and 10 electrical incidents.
+The number of arson incidents increased to seven from two the previous year.
+In five of the seven cases, residents were identified as being the perpetrator.
 This supports the importance of:

-- (a) resident assessment and subsequent planning of care; - (b) provision of supervision; (c) maintenance of smoke and fire detection systems; (d) maintenance of fire extinguishment systems; and (e) fire drills as part of staff education to ensure familiarity with procedures to be followed in emergency situations (Figure 1).
+- (a) resident assessment and subsequent planning of care; - (b) provision of supervision; (c) maintenance of smoke and fire detection systems; (d) maintenance of fire extinguishment systems; (e) fire drills as part of staff education to ensure familiarity with procedures to be followed in emergency situations; and (f) equipment maintenance.
+(Figure 1).

 Kitchen-related incidents occurred during food preparation.
-The incidents deemed to be electrical included a wide range of equipment from lighting fixtures to kitchen equipment.
-Eight fires occurring in the laundry room were mainly attributed to dryer contents overheating or equipment malfunction.
+The incidents deemed to be electrical were primarily heating and cooling equipment.
+Fourteen fires occurring in the laundry rooms were mainly attributed to dryer contents overheating or equipment malfunctions.
 These causes support the need for staff education and preventative maintenance programs for both cooking and laundry equipment and electrical systems.

-There were four reports of careless use of smoking materials.
-Enforcement of facility smoking polices, and identification of potential problem smokers, along with enforcement of oxygen administration Regulations, are important.
+There were five reports of careless use of smoking materials.
+Enforcement of facility smoking policies, identification of potential problem smokers, along with enforcement of oxygen administration regulations, are important.

-The facility's fire alarm system was responsible for detecting more than 50 percent of the incidents (30 of 58).
-This illustrated the importance of properly maintaining and testing fire alarm systems.
-The second most successful means of detection was staff (26 of 58).
+The facility's fire alarm system was responsible for detecting more than 50 percent of the incidents (33 of 61).
+This illustrates the importance of properly maintaining and testing fire alarm systems.
+The second most successful means of detection was staff (24 of 61).
 This demonstrates the importance of trained staff (Figure 2).

 Staff continued to be an important part of fire extinguishment.
-Staff members were credited with extinguishing 13 fires.
-Fire department were credited with extinguishing four fires, one was extinguished by a resident (Figure 3).
+Staff members were credited with extinguishing 19 fires.
+Fire departments were credited with extinguishing five fires, while four were extinguished by a sprinkler system.
+(Figure 3).